13 minute read

-Your typical anti-acne cleanser might contain ingredients that can irritate sensitive skin, so try a gentle, lightly hydrating, non-comedogenic cleanser that will leave your skin refreshed, moisturized, and balanced.
+The typical anti-acne cleanser might contain ingredients that can irritate the skin.
+For sensitive skin, try a gentle, lightly hydrating, non-comedogenic cleanser that will leave your skin refreshed, moisturized, and balanced.

 If your skin is both sensitive and dry, look for products with ceramides and hyaluronic acid: two of the skin’s essential components.
 Ceramides are naturally occurring lipids (fats) in the skin that help it retain moisture and stay strong, while hyaluronic acid is a powerful hydrator that binds and holds water in the skin.
 If your skin is sensitive, dry, tight, or prone to redness, it might need a dose of these replenishing ingredients!

 Combination skin often means an oily T-zone, because the sebaceous glands (oil-producers in your skin) tend to be more active around your nose, chin, and forehead than on the other parts of your face.
 Combination skin isn’t limited to an oily T-zone, though — everyone’s different!
 For example, your unique combination skin could be a combination of dry and normal, no excess oiliness involved.